blue-sky-r/sunrise-sunset/README.md

 Intended to be called directly from cron.
 It is just simple wrapper for sunrise-sunset.awk providing parameters and logging.
 The wrapper is executed by cron at the scheduled time.
 Then it sleeps until sunset - offset time.
 When sleep is over configurable action is executed (switch on the lights).
-If execution (cron) time t is after the sunset then action is executed immediatly.
+If execution (cron) time t is after the sunset then action is executed immediately.
 So for example the cron is executing wrapper cron-sunset.sh at 17:00.
 That means the light will switch on no sooner than 17:00 or at sunset - offset time.
+The offset is for fine-tune adjustment.
+Optional action logging logs via standard logger.
+The script accepts action paameters (default to "relay.cgi on").

-#### to do
+### To do

-Possible future extensions:
+Possible future improvements and extensions:
 - optional location autodetect by ip geolocation
 - additional LDR (dark/dusk sensitivity) option